 Ecology & Arboricultural Consulting

 Eight Associates ecologists are also BREEAM experts and carry out reports to satisfy BREEAM criteria for LE 02 – LE 05, with a site visit from a Suitably Qualified Ecologist.
-BREEAM 2018 Route 1 and Route 2 service options available.
+Our services also cover BREEAM 2018 Route 1 and Route 2 options.

 Watching Brief – Eight Associates provides pragmatic and helpful ecologist presence at site to oversee work that has the potential to impact on protected species and their habitats.